📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

-PI Contribution We have established collaborations with great ape facilities enable our research while also enhancing capacity building .
-We work with these facilities to undertake our research there.
-In addition, we provide relevant knowledge-sharing and training to staff about novel methods for application in zoo settings as well as share our research findings and disseminate our findings to general public visiting the Zoo such as by talks, posters and evening events at the Zoos At Lola ya Bonobo, PI Zanna Clay is a scientific consultant and advises the sanctuary on behavioural management at regular bi-monthly meetings to enhance capacity
+PI Contribution We have established collaborations with great ape facilities to enable our research while also enhancing capacity building .
+We work with these facilities to undertake our research and we provide relevant knowledge-sharing and training to staff about novel methods for application in zoo settings as well as share our research findings and disseminate our findings to general public visiting the Zoo such as by talks, posters and evening events at the Zoos At Lola ya Bonobo, PI Zanna Clay is a scientific consultant and advises the sanctuary on behavioural management at regular bi-monthly meetings to enhance capacity

 Collaborator Contribution These facilities provide the capacity for us to conduct our comparative research.